Willyb15/Data-Science-Python/Week2/more_data_structures.md

 #### Caveat to Dictionary Keys, More on Mutability

 We have learned that dictionaries make it easy to store key-value relationships in a single data structure that is designed for easy value retrieval.
 So, what are the restrictions on things you can put in a dictionary?
 As for the values, like in lists, there are none!
-But the keys those values are associated with, that's a different story.
+But in terms of the keys those values are associated with, that's a different story.

-Keys in dictionaries **must** be an immutable type, and if that type is an container then the container cannot contain any mutable types.
+Keys in dictionaries **must** be an immutable type, and if that type is a container then the container cannot contain any mutable types.
 Why is this the case?
-The answer lies in the way that dictionaries store values and associate them with a key under the hood.
+The answer lies in the way that dictionaries store values and associate them with a key.

 Python dictionaries are an implementation of what's known as a *hash map* or *hash table* ([here's](https://en.wikipedia.org/wiki/Hash_table) the wikipedia page for them if you want to learn more).
 This computer science idea is basically a function that relates any input, in our case the keys, to a location in memory.
 Thus, retrieval of a value from a dictionary is entirely dependent on what the key originally associated with it was.
-The consequence of this is that, if we were to use a mutable type as the key for a dictionary and later changed what that key looked like by mutating it, the dictionary wouldn't be able to find the value it was supposed to associate with that key; because that key is no longer the key it was.
+The consequence of this is that, if we were to use a mutable type as the key for a dictionary and later change what that key looked like by mutating it, the dictionary wouldn't be able to find the value it was supposed to associate with that key (since the key is no longer the key it originally was).

 ```python
 # Original key